programmer-1991/play-zone/README.md

 ## Design
 ### Color
+- I used the same coulours used in the walkthrough project Boutique Ado.
 ### Typography

 - Lato's readability and versatility are perhaps the main reasons it was chosen for